 Chris, what are you currently working on?

-We currently partnered with a data scientist and are creating software that will scan your resume, your job posting, and help you get past the ATS.
+We currently have partnered with a data scientist and are creating software that will scan your resume, your job posting, and help you get past the ATS.

 The software incorporates artificial intelligence and will take our resume service up to the next level by the end of 2019.